svimaladhithan/Widgets-dashboard/README.md

 **Project Overview**
 The Widgets Dashboard is a web application designed to manage and display various widgets across multiple categories.
 Users can add, delete, and filter widgets within each category.
 The dashboard provides a user-friendly interface using React and Redux for state management, along with Bootstrap and Flowbite for styling and layout.

+**Deployment**

+The Widgets Dashboard is deployed and hosted on Netlify.
+You can view the live application at https://main--widgetdashboard.netlify.app/

 **Running the Application Locally**
 Start the Development Server